 - Ensure that health and safety responsibilities are carried out in the academic departments or administrative units for which they are responsible.

 - Ensure that environmental health and safety obligations established by this program applicable to their areas of jurisdiction are carried out.
 This includes assuring compliance with applicable state and federal health and safety rules, regulations, standards and procedures.
 Included, for example, are regulations of the Pennsylvania Department of Environmental Protection (PADEP), and Nuclear Regulatory Commission (NRC), and policies and procedures established by the Office of Environmental Health and Safety.

 - Monitor implementation of programs designed to protect the health and safety of faculty, staff, students and visitors:

-- Consult with their University Safety Council representative and/or the Office of Environmental Health and Safety with respect to new, existing or planned facilities or equipment that may present a health or safety hazard to determine specific measures that may need to be implemented to control these hazards before exposure to these hazards may occur.
+- Consult with their University Safety Council representative and/or the Office of Environmental Health and Safety with respect to new, existing or planned facilities or equipment that may present a health, safety, or process safety hazard to determine specific measures that may need to be implemented to control these hazards before exposure to these hazards may occur.

 - b.
 Support measures such as training, use of protective devices, and resources to control and prevent hazards.